bokkypoobah/BluzelleCrowdsaleContractAudit/audit/README.md

 ## Potential Vulnerabilities

-TODO - Check changes - No potential vulnerabilities have been identified in the crowdsale and token contract?
+No potential vulnerabilities have been identified in the crowdsale and token contract.

 <br />